Package eremitalpa

 nodes : Iterable[dp.Node]

-The amount of jitter to add to x coordinates.
-X is jittered by a quarter of this value above and below.
+The amount of jitter to add to the x coordinates.
+X is jittered by a quarter of this value in both directions.
+Defaults to None.

 Returns